-Variables in Python are names given to objects, so that it becomes easy to refer a value.
+In Python, variable is the name given to a value, so that it becomes easy to refer a value later on.
 In other words, a variable points to an object.
 A literal value is assigned to a variable using the

 = operator where the left side should be the name of a variable, and the right side should be a value.
 The following assigns a name to an integer value.

 Now, you can refer 10 using a variable name num, as shown below.